HelloWorldLTY/MuSe-GNN/readme.md

 ## Benchmark

 This folder includes the benchmark functions we used for our model.
 Please check benchmark heart datasets.ipynb as a simple tutorial.

+## Benchmark

+This folder includes codes for performing biological analysis, including enrichment pathway discovery, ploting tissue specific enrichment bubble plots and ploting the number of shared TFs in each combination.